zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 **Note:** The following information applies to Zowe CLI V1 profiles (one yaml file for each user profile) and Zowe CLI team profiles (Zowe CLI V2).

-Zowe Explorer includes the profile validation feature that helps to ensure that the specified connection to z/OS is successfully established and your profile is ready for use.
-If a profile is valid, the profile is active and can be used.
+Zowe Explorer includes a profile validation feature that helps to ensure that the specified connection to z/OS is successfully established and your profile is ready for use.
+If a profile is successfully validated, the profile becomes active and can be used.

 By default, this feature is automatically enabled.
-You can disable the feature by right-clicking on your profile and selecting the **Disable Validation for Profile** option.
-Alternatively, you can enable or disable the feature for all profiles in the VS Code settings
+You can disable profile validation by right-clicking on your profile and selecting the **Disable Validation for Profile** option.
+Alternatively, you can enable or disable validation for all profiles in the VS Code settings:

 1. In VS Code, navigate to **Settings**.
 2. Navigate to Zowe Explorer settings.